In this section

 It is important for businesses to be aware that they could commit an offence by showing prices that are misleading, especially due to the number of packages they have available when making their offers.
 There are two main problems, which are highlighted here as an example of problems that enforcers have faced:

-• bait advertising (or 'bait and switch').
-This is where a trader misleads a consumer into believing that they can buy a package holiday or travel service at a low price when the trader is aware that they do not have reasonable stock available or are not able to supply at that price; this is also where the trader attempts to 'up-sell' to a higher priced product
+- bait advertising.
+This is where a trader misleads a consumer into believing that they can buy a package holiday or travel service at a low price when the trader is aware that they do not have reasonable stock available or are not able to supply at that price ('bait and switch' is where the trader attempts to 'up-sell' to a higher priced product)

 An example of a breach of the law would be where an advertised sale of package holidays stated a finishing date for the offer, but the sale was continued after the advertised finishing date as few sales had been made.